Article 03 January 2020

 The added administration burden, plus the weakening pound, may also deter some EU workers from being attracted to the jobs.
 In addition to this, the UK has also opened a pilot scheme for up to 2,500 non-EU workers for farm hands, which will run until 2020 and will be used as a measure for future policy.
 While these measures will mitigate the risk of berry farmers in the UK lacking seasonal workforce in the interim, no guarantee lies beyond 2020; leaving uncertainty beyond this point.

 Effectively managing price risk is critical for businesses operating in the berry sector, particularly with uncertainty ahead and increasing demand in this booming market.
-Insurance can be an appropriate tool in this industry, given there are no derivative markets available with liquidity to accurately offset berry price exposure.
+Price protection contracts can be an appropriate tool in this industry, given there are no derivative markets available with liquidity to accurately offset berry price exposure.
 Stable has several price indexes for berries within Europe to mitigate the increasing volatility in the markets.

 Interested in speaking with our analysts about their perspective on the global berry market?
 Want to find out more about how we can help businesses manage berry price volatility?
 Contact Stable today.